kcirick/simplewm/README.md

 ## Version Log

   - 0.3 (Work in progress)
     - Goal: Simplify code in order to minimize potential bugs.
 Remove features that complicates code structures
     - Remove window groups
+    - Remove rules
   - 0.2 (2019-09-01) (<a href="https://github.com/kcirick/simplewm/archive/v0.2.zip">download .zip</a>)
     - Goal: Code clean up and maximize efficiency
     - Removed root menu to simplify things.
 There are other external tools that can be used
   - 0.1 (2016-09-08) (<a href="https://github.com/kcirick/simplewm/archive/v0.1.zip">download .zip</a>)
     - Goal: Getting the base WM

 ## To do / Known issues: